feedback-org/poc-emmental/README.md

   </kbd>
 </p>

-- v) i there is still time, the application should possibly allow a form for the user to add an other appearance for one specific review, and add this appearance in the postgres database:
+- v) if there is still time, the application should possibly allow a form for the user to add an other appearance for one specific review, and add this appearance in the postgres database:
 <p align="center">
   <kbd>
     <img